davemjones/react-project/README.md

 2. Create a new component for movie descriptions (overview) and replace the description in the modal with the newly created component.

-3. Using the moviedb.org API, retrieve a list of production companies for the selected movie and add display the production companies in the modal.
+3. Using the moviedb.org API, retrieve a list of production companies for the selected movie and display the production companies in the modal.
 This task will require creating a redux action/reducer/selector.

 # Submitting your code
 Once you've finished, zip up your code (src folder only) and email it to the recruiter.
 There is no need to create a pull request.